-Late morning or the afternoon is the perfect time to take in some sightseeing tours or rent a three-wheeler slingshot to cruise South Beach.
-Note: A valid driver’s license is required, with all renters and drivers being at least 21 years of age.
+Late morning or the afternoon is the perfect time to take some sightseeing tours or rent a slingshot to cruise South Beach.
+Note: A valid driver’s license is required, with all renters and drivers at least 21 years of age.

 You’ll see the Art Deco District from another vantage point as you pass celebrities’ multi-million-dollar mansions along millionaire’s row on Fisher Island, Star Island, and Miami Beach.

-Whenever you plan your Miami 2-day itinerary, the speedboat tour departs from Bayside Marketplace several times a day, 365 days of the year.
+Whenever you plan your Miami 2-day itinerary, the speedboat tour departs from Bayside Marketplace several times a day, 365 days a year.